PetyaKatsarova/cub3d/math_theory.md

 	// ...
 This gives us the distance the ray must travel to reach the next grid line in each direction.
 Note here that the pos_x and pos_y both refer to the pl’s position.

-Step 3: Calculating the Step and Initial Side Distances Now we need to calculate the step_x, step_y and the initial side distances for the ray.
-The step_x and step_y variables determine the direction in which the ray moves through the grid.
+STEP_SIZE 3: Calculating the STEP_SIZE and Initial Side Distances
+Now we need to calculate the STEP_SIZE_x, STEP_SIZE_y and the initial side distances for the ray.
+The STEP_SIZE_x and STEP_SIZE_y variables determine the direction in which the ray moves through the grid.

 The side_dist_x and side_dist_y variables represent initially the distance the ray must travel from its current position to the next grid line in the x or y direction.
 Later these variables will be updated with the delta distance as the ray moves through the grid.